Buying real estate in Iran?

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Iran versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you're planning to invest there.

-What are the optimal investment strategies for Iranian real estate?
+What are the best investment strategies for Iranian real estate?

 It's something we develop in our Iran property pack.